Light propagation and quasinormal modes of a topologically charged Schwarzschild-Klinkhamer wormhole: Lensing phenomena

 Therefore, the total deviation of light due to the presence of the gravitational field in this WH embedded in the global monopole spacetime is defined as $\delta\phi=\Delta\phi_D + \Delta\phi_R -\pi$.
 Since the expression for the regular part of the integration does not have an analytical solution, we will perform the numerical treatment.

 In Fig. \ref{FORTE1}, in general terms, the first panel presents the graphical representation of the regular contribution of the integral (\ref{24}), while the second panel displays the angular deflection associated with the WH.
-In both cases, the analyzed quantities are shown as functions of the ratio $a/2M$.
-To this end, several possible values for the global monopole charge were considered in order to examine the behavior of the curves.
-Thus, in both figures, the solid black curve represents the regular part of the integration (\ref{24}) and the angular deflection when the global monopole charge is turned off, whereas the dotted curves illustrate how the monopole charge modifies the solution.
+In both cases, the analyzed quantities are shown as functions of the ratio $a/2M$. {To this end, several values for the global monopole charge were considered to examine the behavior of the curves.
+It is important to emphasize that, although these values are very close to unity for a typical unification scale \cite{B9K,B9A}, we also adopted more distinct parameters to clearly demonstrate their impact on the observables.} Thus, in both figures, the solid black curve represents the regular part of the integration (\ref{24}) and the angular deflection when the global monopole charge is turned off, whereas the dotted curves illustrate how the monopole charge modifies the solution.
 Consequently, the smaller the charge values, the more the curves tend to deviate from the baseline solution (black curve).
-Note that the angular deviation (figure on the right) for WH represents only a constant value when the global monopolar charge is inactive (black curve).
+Note that the angular deviation (figure on the right) for WH represents only a constant value when the global monopole charge is inactive (black curve).
 This is consistent with the Schwarzschild BH results \cite{ANEL2,ANEL3}.
-The variation in the numerical values of the global monopole charge represents only a shift in the curve associated with the BH, which corroborates the angular deviation in the free field regime (\ref{13}) that did not depend on the parameter associated with the throat $a$ of the WH.
+The variation in the numerical values of the global monopole charge represents only a shift in the curve associated with the BH, which corroborates the angular deviation in the {weak}-field regime (\ref{13}) that did not depend on the parameter associated with the throat $a$ of the WH.

 In Fig. \ref{FORTE2}, we present the angular deflection of the WH and the BH as a function of the ratio between the impact parameter and the mass, $\beta/2M$.
 Similarly to what was discussed above, the solid black curve represents the case in which the global monopole charge is turned off.
 For the panel corresponding to the WH (figure on the left), special care is taken to fix the parameter $a/2M$, which characterizes the scenario of a traversable WH, while the values of the global monopole charge are varied.
 We observe that as the allowed values of the charge decrease, the curves tend to deviate increasingly from the reference solution (black curve).
 On the other hand, in the figure on the right, we perform the same analysis considering the limit in which the radius of the BH's throat tends to zero, $a \to 0$, recovering the results corresponding to the Schwarzschild BH.
 Thus, we examine how the monopole charge modifies the reference solution (black curve), which corresponds to the case in which the effects of the monopole are still absent, $\bar{\alpha} = 1$.